microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 ### Technical configuration

-Skip this section for this first Lab.
+Skip this section for this first lab.

 ### Plan overview

-In this section you will create a single plan that costs $0.
+In this section, you will create a single plan that costs $0.
 This plan will be used for testing purposes.
-Creation of this plan is covered in the next exercise.
+The creation of this plan is covered in the next exercise.

 ## Exercise: Create a Plan

-In this exercise you will create a plan that costs $0 to purchase.
+In this exercise, you will create a plan that costs $0 to purchase.
 This plan will be used to test the offer in later labs.

 ### Create the plan